-- ▶ Press the Program Functions soft key. - Select an existing program that will be used to create the new program, and press the Load soft key. - ▶ Press the Program Functions soft key. - ▶ Press the Save soft key.
+- Press the Program Functions soft key. - Select an existing program that will be used to create the new program, and press the Load soft key. - Press the Program Functions soft key. - Press the Save soft key.
 Press the Keyboard soft key to display the keyboard if the keyboard is not automatically displayed.
-Type in the name of the new program and select Save.
+Type in the name of the new program and select Save. - The new program is now loaded, and can be modified as required.